sethbarr/time_tracker/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2 License - see the LICENSE file for details.